subquery/documentation/docs/quickstart/quickstart_chains/meter.md

 The goal of this quick start guide is to index all transfers and approval events from the [Wrapped Eth](https://scan.meter.io/address/0x983147fb73a45fc7f8b4dfa1cd61bdc7b111e5b6) on [Meter Network](https://scan.meter.io).

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
-Please initialise an a Scroll Sepolia project.
+Please initialise an a Meter project.
 :::

 In every SubQuery project, there are [3 key files](../quickstart.md#_3-make-changes-to-your-project) to update.
 Let's begin updating them one by one.